-Resolution of the patron dispute before the tribal court system or tribal claims commission shall be at no cost to the patron (excluding the patron's attorney's fees). - (d) Upon a patron's request pursuant to subdivision (c), the Tribe and its Gaming Operation shall consent to tribal court or tribal claims commission adjudication, and discovery in the tribal court or claims commission proceedings shall be governed by procedures comparable to section 1283.05 of the California Code of Civil Procedure.
-Any award shall be limited to the amount in controversy; however, if any alleged winnings are found to be a result of a mechanical, electronic or electromechanical failure and not due to the intentional acts or gross negligence of the Tribe, its agents or the Gaming Operation, the tribal court or tribal claims commission shall deny the patron's claim for the winnings but shall award reimbursement of the amount wagered by the patron which was lost as a result of the mechanical, electronic or electromechanical failure. - (e) Any party dissatisfied with the award of the tribal court or tribal claims commission issued pursuant to subdivision (d), may at the party's election appeal the matter to a tribal court of appeal, if one is established, or invoke the JAMS Optional Arbitration Appeal Procedure (and if those rules no longer exist, the closest equivalent).

-If there is no tribal court of appeal, the cost and expenses of the JAMS Optional Arbitration Appeal Procedure (hereafter, "JAMS appeal") shall be initially borne equally by the Tribe and the patron (for purposes of this section, the "parties") and both parties shall pay their share of the JAMS appeal costs at the time the JAMS appeal option is elected, but the JAMS arbitrator shall award costs and expenses to the prevailing party (but not attorney's fees).
-If a tribal court of appeal is available, the party electing the JAMS appeal option shall bear all costs and expenses of the JAMS appeal, regardless of the outcome, and each party will bear their own attorney's fees.
-The JAMS appeal shall take place in San Diego County and shall use one (1) arbitrator, agreed upon by the parties, and shall not be a de novo review, but shall be based solely upon the record developed in the tribal court or tribal claims commission proceeding.
-The JAMS appeal shall review all determinations of the tribal court or tribal claims commission on matters of law, but shall not set aside any factual determinations of the tribal court or tribal claims commission if such determination is supported by substantial evidence.
-If there is a conflict in the evidence and a reasonable fact-finder could have found for either party, the decision of the tribal court or tribal claims commission will not be overturned on appeal.
+- (d) The Tribe shall consent to tribal court system or tribal claims commission adjudication to the extent of the amount of winnings in controversy, and discovery in the tribal court system or tribal claims commission proceedings shall be governed by section 1283.05 of the California Code of Civil Procedure. - (e) Any party dissatisfied with the award of the tribal court system or the tribal claims commission may invoke the jurisdiction of the tribal appellate court, if one is established, or in the absence of a tribal appellate court, the JAMS Optional Arbitration Appeal Procedure (or if those rules no longer exist, the closest equivalent). - If there is no tribal appellate court, the cost and expenses of the JAMS Optional Arbitration Appeal Procedure (hereafter also known as the "JAMS appeal") shall be initially borne equally by the Tribe and the patron (for purposes of this section, the "parties") and both parties shall pay their share of the JAMS appeal costs at the time the JAMS appeal option is elected, but the JAMS arbitrator shall award costs and expenses to the prevailing party (but not attorney's fees).
+The JAMS appeal shall take place in Del Norte County, California, shall use one (1) arbitrator and shall not be a de novo review, but shall be based solely upon the record developed in the tribal court system or tribal claims commission.
+The JAMS appeal arbitrator shall review all determinations of the tribal court system or tribal claims commission on matters of law, but shall not set aside any factual determinations of the tribal court system or tribal claims commission if the determination is supported by substantial evidence.
+The JAMS appeal arbitrator will review the decision of the tribal court system or tribal claims commission under the substantial evidence standard.
+The JAMS appeal arbitrator does not take new evidence but reviews the record of the decision below to make sure there is substantial evidence that reasonably supports that decision.
+The JAMS appeal arbitrator's appellate function is not to decide whether he or she would have reached the same factual conclusions but to decide whether a reasonable fact-finder could have come to the same conclusion based on the facts in the record.
+If there is a conflict in the evidence and a reasonable fact-finder could have resolved the conflict either way, the decision of the tribal court system or tribal claims commission will not be overturned on appeal.

-(f) To effectuate its consent to the tribal court system, tribal claims commission and JAMS Optional Arbitration Appeal Procedure in this section 10.0, the Tribe shall, in the exercise of its sovereignty, waive its right to assert sovereign immunity in connection with the jurisdiction of the tribal court, tribal claims commission and JAMS Optional Arbitration Appeal Procedure and in any action to (i) enforce an obligation provided in this section 10.0 or to (ii) enforce or execute a judgment based upon the award.
+(g) To effectuate its consent to the tribal court system, tribal claims commission, tribal appellate court and the JAMS Optional Arbitration Appeal Procedure (or if those rules no longer exist, the closest equivalent) in the patron dispute ordinance, the Tribe, in the exercise of its sovereignty, expressly waives, and also waives its right to assert, its sovereign immunity in connection with the jurisdiction of the tribal court system, tribal claims commission, tribal appellate court and JAMS Optional Arbitration Appeal Procedure, and in connection with any suit to (i) enforce an obligation under this section 10.0, or (ii) enforce or execute a judgment based upon the award of the tribal court system, tribal claims commission, tribal appellate court and the JAMS Optional Arbitration Appeal Procedure arbitrator, to the extent of the amount of winnings in controversy.

 SECTION 11.0.
-OFF-RESERVATION ENVIRONMENTAL AND ECONOMIC IMPACTS.
+OFF-RESERVATION ENVIRONMENTAL IMPACTS.